microsoft/AgentsClientSDK.Android/README.md

 We make it easy for you to have multi modal interactions with the agents created through Microsoft Copilot Studio (MCS) and Agents SDK.

-You can now text and talk to your agent and seamlessly switch between the two.
+You can now text and talk to your agent.
-The agent is continuously listening (CL) and can be interrupted any time.
 There are exciting new updates coming up.
-Voice is just the beginning!

 Currently, our SDK is only available for private preview and will have to be included as a local build dependency.
 We will very soon be available on major package managers/ repositories - ex.
 Maven